-Language and Naming in Translations by Brian Friel
+Language and Naming in Translations

-As the title of Friel’s play indicates, the issues of the nature of language and its ability to define identity are central to Translations.
+As the title of Brian Friel’s play indicates, the issues of the nature of language and its ability to define identity are central to Translations.
 Friel himself remarked that he wanted write a play ‘about the nineteenth century, somewhere between the Act of Union and the Great Famine’ a play about the death of the Irish language and the acquisition of English and the profound effect that that change-over would have on people.’
 (Friel, Andrews and Barry: ‘Translations and paper landscape: between fiction and history’, The Crane Bag vol. 7 no. 2)

 Part of that ‘profound effect’ is that the play itself is written in English, with a careful dramatic contrivance created to ensure that the audience understands when characters are speaking in their native Irish tongue.
 Friel’s position is therefore ambiguous; although he also wrote in his diary that he did not ‘want to write a threnody on the death of the Irish language’ and the play itself is written in English, the play clearly considers the fate of the identity of a people whose language is threatened with eradication.
 Tom Paulin comments ‘The history of language is often a story of possession and dispossession, territorial struggle and the establishment or imposition of a culture’.
 (A new look at the language question 1983)